longuyen97/kotlin-neural-network/README.md

-# Neuronal network in Kotlin
+# Neural network and gradient-based optimization in Kotlin

-Neuronal network is a statistical model where parameters can be updated with back propagation on a target.
+Neural network is a statistical model where parameters can be updated with back propagation on a target.
 The implementation in this repository has been done with pure Kotlin, the backpropagation was done manually without any help of automatic differentiation framework like `Tensorflow`, `Pytorch` or `Deeplearning4j`.